OpenTechSchool/html-css-beginners/source/core/portfolio.rst

 are about creativity, and you can't just have one approach for all of them.
-For now we can say that it is better to use em for a font in these days since the user has so many different devices and screen sizes that this is the easiest way to make the font-size automatically resizeable.
+For now we can say that it is better to use em for a font in these days since the user has so many different devices and screen sizes that this is the easiest way to make the font-size automatically resize-able.

 A good solution can also be setting a font-size: 100% in the body element and then use em for each different selector so you start in every browser with the same size.

 Ok, now it is time for you to play, modify and create your font style.
-If you want to try something more, you can check your cheatsheet and discover other font- text- properties.
+If you want to try something more, you can check your cheat-sheet and discover other ``font-`` ``text-`` properties.